Head Pain from Hell

 From 7AM last Tuesday morning until around midnight on Friday, I went through one of the worst episodes in years, although the severity changed dramatically from hour to hour.
 The last time I can remember one being “Emergency Room” bad was nearly six years ago.
 The last time I can remember it paralyzing me was maybe ten years ago.
 Then again, my memory’s still a bit foggy…

 Regardless, absolutely nothing would help.
 Wednesday, I cried the entire day.
 Thursday, my legs ceased to work.
 I got stuck in the floor in an upright fetal position, unable to move myself onto the bed.
-The Wildcat struggled like Hell to move me, all bent up and deadweight, and I was completely unable to help her help me.
 Some time later, I drug myself — by my arms — into the bathroom and over the edge of the tub into hot-only water where I laid on my left side for God knows how long.
-I couldn’t feel the burn until Friday afternoon.
-I incorrectly assumed all my itching was an allergic reaction from the massive amount of Advil I was eating.

 On Friday, I finally relented and saw a doctor.
 I was immediately referred to the ER, thus skipping a lot of the usual BS.
 Sure, I still ended up with the “addict” stigma from the ER doc, but he was righteously chastised by the staff for it.